Tax Strategy for the NATS Group

 Where the NATS group pursues business opportunities in new territories we engage third party professional advisors as required to ensure we are aware of relevant tax obligations.

 The group has a Tax Committee which meets six-monthly to review the group’s tax position.
-The Tax Committee is chaired by the group’s Finance Director and includes a partner from an external tax practice as well as other members of the senior management team.
+The Tax Committee is chaired by the group’s Chief Financial Officer and includes a partner from an external tax practice as well as other members of the senior management team.

-A register is maintained of the tax risks faced by the group which is examined by the Tax Committee and escalated to the Audit Committee and Board where required.
+A register is maintained of the tax risks faced by the group which is reviewed by the Tax Committee and escalated to the Audit Committee and Board where required.

 Attitude towards tax planning and level of risk in relation to taxation that NATS is prepared to accept